BACK TO SECTIONS

 "Creating a fake investment app promising 30% returns and collecting crores from investors — BNS 318 aggravated cheating, up to 7 years."

-"A contractor taking advance payment with no intention of completing work — BNS 318 if original intent was fraudulent."
+"A contractor taking advance payment with no intention of completing work — BNS 318 if original intent was fraudulent (not merely if he later failed)."

-"Sending a fake UPI payment screenshot to a shopkeeper to collect goods — BNS 318 + IT Act."
+"Sending a fake UPI payment screenshot to a shopkeeper to collect goods — BNS 318 + IT Act Section 66D."

-"A matrimonial scammer posing as an NRI engineer to extract money — BNS 318."
+"A matrimonial scammer posing as an NRI engineer to extract money — BNS 318 aggravated (property delivery)."

 Expert Q&A